gdapablo/N-body_builder/README.md

 4. consistent_params.ini: parameter file used by AGAMA to produce the initial setup of the N-body model.

+You also need to create a folder called 'diagnostic' where some test files will be created during the N-body modelling.

 ## Software requisites

 To run the code you will need to install the following modules (and all the required dependencies for all of them):